StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 ## <a name="base-workflow"></a>Write base workflow file

-Now that we know the tasks involved in our workflow and the structure of the workflow, we can draft a workflow document.
-This will serve as an outline as we build our Dockerflow.
+We will begin by drafting our workflow document 'sv-caller-workflow.yaml'.
+We can add a name and workflow description to the definition section and also fill in the steps involved in our workflow.
+We can also fill in the names of the task definition files we are going to make for each task.
+The workflow file will be used as an outline as we build the rest of our Dockerflow.

 ```
 version: v1alpha2